ovidiuch/illustrated-algorithms/README.md

 Visual representations of local variables augment the control flow, alongside actual source code.
 You can fast forward and rewind the execution to closely observe how an algorithm works.

+## Disclaimer ✌️

+Edge cases and optimizations are beyond the scope of this project.
+The featured implementations are chosen for their simplicity and do not promise to work for data sets different from the illustrated ones.
+Please rely on other resources for learning algorithms in depth, from Wikipedia to other [visualization](https://visualgo.net/) [projects](https://www.youtube.com/watch?v=ywWBy6J5gz8).
+Thanks.

 ## Principles

 - The same code that is displayed next to the illustration is also decorated using [babel-plugin-trace-execution](https://github.com/skidding/babel-plugin-trace-execution) and executed to record the context at every step.
 Literally the same source file.